-Section 88(3) of the Act.
+&lt;sup>28 Section 88(3) of the Act.

-25 Application by Medicines Australia Inc (2007) ATPR 42-164 at [133].
+&lt;sup>29 Application by Medicines Australia Inc (2007) ATPR 42-164 at [133].

-- any material recommendations made by the Working Groups; - information regarding any meeting or discussion between two or more of the Participants relating to the Proposed Conduct, including: - the attendees at the meeting or discussion; - the agenda items of the meeting or discussion that are related to the Proposed Conduct; - any minutes of the meeting or discussion relating to the Proposed Conduct; and - o an overview of topics discussed that related to the Proposed Conduct; - any changes to the Participant group. - (b) The NPSA will provide to the ACCC, within a reasonable timeframe, all information requested by the ACCC in relation to the Proposed Conduct.
+- information regarding any meeting or discussion between two or more of the Participants relating to the Proposed Conduct, including: - the attendees at the meeting or discussion; - the agenda items of the meeting or discussion that are related to the Proposed Conduct; - any minutes of the meeting or discussion relating to the Proposed Conduct; and - o an overview of topics discussed that related to the Proposed Conduct; - any changes to the Participant group. - (b) The NPSA will provide to the ACCC, within a reasonable timeframe, all information requested by the ACCC in relation to the Proposed Conduct. - 5.13.
+The ACCC may authorise a Committee or Division of the ACCC, a member of the ACCC or a member of the ACCC staff, to exercise a decision making function under the conditions of this authorisation on its behalf.